 vm.swappiness = 30

-If you want to change the swappiness value temporarily (until the next reboot), you can use the sysctl command.
-Open a terminal and run the following command as root or using sudo:
+If you want to change the swappiness value temporarily (until the next reboot), use the following command:

 sudo sysctl vm.swappiness=NEW_VALUE